wandb/weave/docs/docs/reference/gen_notebooks/parse_arxiv_papers.md

 Next, we write a detailed system prompt that serve as a set of instructions providing context and guidelines to help the model perform the required task.

-First of all, we ask the model to play the role of "helpful assistant to a machine learning researcher who is reading a paper from arXiv", thus establishing the basic context of the task.
-Next, we provide the information regarding all the information in it needs to extract from the paper, in accordance with the schema `PaperInfo`.
+First, we ask the model to play the role of "helpful assistant to a machine learning researcher who is reading a paper from arXiv", thus establishing the basic context of the task.
+Next, we provide the details of all the information it needs to extract from the paper, in accordance with the schema `PaperInfo`.

 ```python